oxarbitrage/zcash-p2p-spec/README.md

-# The Zcash P2P protocol specification
+# The Zcash P2P Protocol Specification

-The Zcash P2P protocol is an unspecified system.
-Inherited from the [Bitcoin P2P](https://developer.bitcoin.org/reference/p2p_networking.html), the Zcash version is a subset of it.
+The Zcash P2P protocol is a decentralized system, inherited as a subset from the [Bitcoin P2P protocol](https://developer.bitcoin.org/reference/p2p_networking.html).
+The primary role of this protocol is to keep nodes synchronized with the network.
+Peers exchange a set of well-defined messages, but the synchronization algorithm is not standardized, allowing for variation in implementations.

-The main role of the P2P protocol is to keep nodes in sync with the network and in order to do so, peers exchange well specified messages.

-Peers can be connected to multiple peers, if that is the case, we want to load balance the work with all our peers and download blocks in paralell.
+This specification describes an approach where peers can connect to multiple other peers, aiming to load balance the workload and download blocks in parallel.

-This is what this specification is about.

 ## Motivation

-In general, specs are written to find bugs, this compensates the effort of writing them.
-However, the main motivations here were not to find bugs but:
+Specifications are typically written to identify and fix bugs, justifying the effort involved.
+However, the primary motivations for this project are:

-- Purely learning purposes, improve TLA+/PlusCal skills.
-- Have a better unerstanding how the Zcash P2P protocol works.
+- To learn more PlusCal and TLA+.
+- To formally define a blockchain synchronization algorithm.

+This is an ongoing project, and comments or contributions are highly encouraged.

-## The project
+## Project Structure

+The project consists of several files, with `p2p.tla` being the core specification.
+The algorithm is implemented in PlusCal.

 - [Spec](p2p.tla)
 - [PDF]()